Prayer Is What We Need!

 - When you pray, it opens the door to express our gratitude to God for all He does.
 It says in Psalm 9:1, “I will praise you, O LORD, with all my heart; I will tell of all your wonders.”
 When we pray, we acknowledge God’s faithfulness and all His blessings.

-- When you pray it allows us the opportunity to confess our sin and ask God for help to us repent from our sin.
-Unfortunately, we will be sinning until the day we die, but thankfully we can confess our sins to God and He will forgive us our sins.
+- When you pray, it allows us the opportunity to confess our sin and ask God for help to us repent of our sin.
+Unfortunately, we will be sinning until the day we die, but thankfully we can confess our sins to God, and He will forgive us our sins.
 1 John 1:9

-- When you pray it is actually an act of worship and also an act of obedience.
+- When you pray, it is an act of worship and also an act of obedience.
 It says in 1 Thessalonians 5:16-18: “Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”
 We ought to make prayer a regular habit and do it daily.

 - When you pray is a great way to confess that God is in control of our lives, not us.
 We need to acknowledge God’s proper place in our lives and get our directions from Him, not just do what we think is right or what feels good?

-- Whether you are a new brand new believer in Jesus Christ or have been a believer for many years, prayer should always be considered as the best way to speak to God.
-Just think if you did not talk with a close friend or a loved one anymore?
+- Whether you are a new, brand new believer in Jesus Christ or have been a believer for many years, prayer should always be considered the best way to speak to God.
+Just think if you did not talk to a close friend or a loved one anymore?
 What do you think would happen to the relationship?